futo-org/voice-input/README.md

 ## API support

 The following APIs are supported:
-* `android.speech.action.RECOGNIZE_SPEECH` implicit intent, for apps and some keyboards
+* `android.speech.action.RECOGNIZE_SPEECH` implicit intent, for apps and some keyboards - this opens the floating window in the center of the screen
-* IME with `voice` subtype mode, for keyboards
+* IME with `voice` subtype mode, for keyboards - this opens on the bottom half of the screen in place of the keyboard

 Currently this does not support the SpeechRecognizer API, which few apps seem to use.
 Support for this is planned in the future.